 You don’t need a full ritual to tap into ancestral healing.
 Here are a few simple but powerful ways to reconnect:

-• Cook traditional recipes passed down through your family or culture.
+- Cook traditional recipes passed down through your family or culture, and talk about them with the next generation.

 Reclaiming Cultural Healing in Therapy